CamWeil/MATH4610/softwaremanual/16hmatopskron.md

    **Language:** C++

-   **Description/Purpose:** This routine will compute and return the Kronecker product of two square matrices (A ⊗ B).
+   **Description/Purpose:** This routine will compute and return the Kronecker product of two matrices (A ⊗ B).

    **Input:** There are inputs needed for the size of the matrices and the elements of the matrices.
 These inputs are both prompted for at the beginning of the routine.